 A brief history of Harry Redknapp’s weird dislike of David Nugent

 Why does Harry Redknapp hate David Nugent?
-From virtually the moment he signed the one-time England striker for Portsmouth, Arry set about a confusing smear campaign.
+From virtually the moment he bought the one-time England striker for Portsmouth, he set about a rather strange smear campaign.

 David Nugent scores goals.
 He did it in League Two after breaking through at Bury, he did it in the Championship after moving to Preston, and he was confident he could do it in the Premier League after joining Pompey.